 Announcement: Automatic migration of DRACOON for Windows/Mac to OAuth 2.0 only

-In July 2020, a new version of DRACOON for Windows/Mac will be released that will only support OAuth 2.0.
+In the first days of September 2020, a new version of DRACOON for Windows/Mac will be released that will only support OAuth 2.0.
 This version will then automatically convert all existing bookmarks that still use X-SDS-Auth token authentication to OAuth 2.0.
 No further action by an administrator or user will be required.
 The migration of all existing bookmarks to OAuth 2.0 will silently take place in the background after the update.

 What do I need to do?